zizmorcore/zizmor/docs/quickstart.md

 zizmor path/to/repo
 ```

-By default, `zizmor` will emit a Rust-style human-friendly findings, e.g.:
+By default, `zizmor` will emit Rust-style diagnostics, e.g.:

 ```console
 error[pull-request-target]: use of fundamentally insecure workflow trigger